1. Docs

 • Add to: Header

 Every request in the collection inherits this auth.
-No need to set it per request.

 Bruno

-1. Right-click the collection and select Settings
+1. Right-click the collection > Settings.

-2. Under Auth, choose API Key
+2. Under Auth, choose API Key.

-4. All requests inherit this header
+All requests inherit the header.

 FAQ

-Which API client should I use?
+Which client should I use?

 Do I need a Postman account?